 QuickBooks Online has never had a proper signature workflow.
 It does have one built-in option, a bare in-person finger-sign in the mobile app for estimates and invoices, but that’s the extent of it.
 There’s no remote signing, no GPS, no offline capture, no photos, no customer-plus-driver signatures, and no proof-of-delivery capture at all.
 And that finger-sign only survives on the older invoice layout.
 Intuit’s new invoice experience dropped it entirely, leaving many users who relied on it unable to find the feature.
-If you need signatures that actually fit how you sell and deliver, here’s how to add a complete workflow for $5 per user per month, with two-way QuickBooks sync.
+If you need signatures that actually fit how you sell and deliver, here’s how to add a complete workflow with two-way QuickBooks sync.

 What QuickBooks actually has (and doesn’t)